dbuenzli/rel/README.md

   can be translated to SQL data definitions or, conversly, generated for existing databases (external schema definition).
 - Automated schema changes via schema diffing.
-- Raw SQL statements typing and SQL generation helpers.
+- Raw SQL statements typing and SQL generation helpers (parametric on SQL dialect).
 - Query language embedded in *plain* OCaml.
 Queries are typed, composable and compile to a single, flat, SQL query (experimental).
 - Support for using SQLite3 databases.